Aakash145/Aakash-Saini-IS24-full-stack-competition-req97073/README.md

     𝐧𝐩𝐦 𝐬𝐭𝐚𝐫𝐭

     This will start the client at http://localhost:3001.
-(Please verify if the React Client App is running on PORT 3001 as the PORT 3000 would already be     in use for the backend)
+(Please verify if the React Client App is running on PORT 3001 as the PORT 3000 would already be in use for the backend - The reason an environment variable is not setup or PORT not added manually was the other system might decline running it on the requested PORT)

 4. Navigate to http://localhost:3001/products in your web browser to view the application.